tweag/python-monorepo-example/2019-03-05-playing-with-kubernetes.md

 - Using kind to easily boot up a k8s cluster
 - Describing k8s deployments with kubenix

 Note that what I am presenting is for motivational purposes and you should certainly put more thought into your setup if you want to take this approach to production.
+The full source code of this project is available on [GitHub](https://github.com/gilligan/kind-kubenix/tree/master).

 ### A service to deploy: hello